Generation-UK-I/powershell-IntroToScripting/Intro_to_PS.md

 }
 ```

 Here's an example using `elseif` to add more outputs.
-Note: in this example my text file contains pizza orders, update yours for whatever scenario you're going to model.
+Note: in this example my text file contains pizza orders.

 ```powershell
 $Data = Get-Content -Path $filePath